 - Place dried Seaweed Mix into a bowl with water.
 Re-hydration should take around 5 minutes.

-- Optional - grate ginger with a grater, set aside.
+- Grate ginger with a grater, set aside.

-- In the same large mixing bowl, combine Swerve/Monkfruit, Soy Sauce, Rice Vinegar, salt, Togarashi, Toasted Sesame Seed, a pinch of the grated ginger and mix well.
+- In the same mixing bowl, combine Soy Sauce, salt, Togarashi, Toasted Sesame Seed, a pinch of the grated ginger and mix well.

 - After Seaweed Mix is re-hydrated, squeeze out excess water from Seaweed Mix, transfer to serving bowl and keep refrigerated until ready to serve.
 Before serving, mix dressing very well and drizzle on top of seaweed.